Landing zone and root drive

 My suggestion would be that, the landing zone should default to the drive with the largest space.
 Since for Greyhole pooling to work at least one drive must be selected for the pool, then there will always be a pool drive to use as the landing zone, and hence users can avoid this issue by simply not having the system drive in the pool.
 My own personal workaround has been to have stick files for all Shares - not ideal.

-#3 Updated by cpg about 10 years ago
+#3 Updated by cpg over 11 years ago

 - Status changed from New to Assigned